SeanHacmon/Pokemon_Battles/README.md

 # Pokemon_Battles Project
 C Project - Advanced Programming course

+# The Code ran on terminal using inputs from the user.

 this project main goal was using data structures, nested structures, handling pointers/ function pointers and building generic ADT's.

 Pokemon.c/.h: Pokemon module header and source files.